1 dead when charter bus carrying high school students plunges into Alabama ravine

 The total number of injured remains unclear.
 Mike Burke, a spokesman at Sacred Heart Hospital in Pensacola, Florida, said about 20 patients had been brought to the hospital by ambulance and helicopter, "and more are on the way."

-The high school band posted a photo on its Facebook page with several members wearing Mickey Mouse ears just hours before the crash.
+The high school band posted a photo on its Facebook page with several members wearing Mickey Mouse ears outside of Disney World just hours before the crash.

 It’s unclear what caused the bus to fall into the ravine.
 Another bus that was traveling with the vehicle was not involved in the crash and continued the drive to Texas.